robhol/RCommandLine/README.md

 Commands can be defined in as many "layers" as you want, are tied to separate Options classes (which may be unrelated or organized in an inheritance structure).

+### Automatic help text

+By default, RCommandLine will try to detect some common error situations and will do its best to help your users.
+If the user is missing required parameters, entered an invalid command or other invalid input, they will be provided with an automatically generated help screen.

+RCommandLine also supports a standard "help" or "?" flag like many utilities in most environments.
+This can be turned off if you want to handle it yourself.

 ### Details

 For more details, refer to the wiki on https://github.com/robhol/RCommandLine/wiki - although the primary authority is the actual code and tests.